sjmcpherson/Front-End-Developer-Learnings/Glossary.md

 - Expression - Something which evaluates to a value.
 Example: 1+2/x
 - Encapsulation is a feature of OOP, that allows for separation of an objects implementation and its interface by defining its variables an methods as either public or private.
+- Epoch - The "epoch" then serves as a reference point from which time is measured.
+In most systems/languages this is 01 January 1970 00:00:00 UTC, the most notable exception is Apple's Cocoa(NSDate) which is from 2001
 - Falsy - Term for a value which returns 'false' although not nessaarily of boolean type when using Equal/Not Equal operands. i.e. In JavaScript null,false,"",undefined and 0 are Falsy while all other values including Objects are Truthy, So '1 == true' would return true
 - ESI - Edge Side Includes
 - FastCGI - A system whereby CGI (Common Gateway Interface) programs stay in memory rather than being spawned as individual process when requested.
 This makes for much better efficiency.